Dalaman: Dalaman Airport

-Dalaman Airport serves as a gateway to the tourists who visit this part of Turkey every year, heading especially to seaside resorts to the west and east of Dalaman such as Marmaris, Fethiye, Köyceğiz, Dalyan, Ölüdeniz, Hisarönü and also Dalaman itself.
+Dalaman Airport serves as a gateway for the tourists who visit this part of Turkey, heading especially to seaside resorts to the west and east of Dalaman such as Marmaris, Fethiye, Köyceğiz, Dalyan, Ölüdeniz, Hisarönü and also Dalaman itself.
 Dalaman Airport (IATA: DLM, ICAO: LTBS) is small in comparison to other airports in Turkey, has parking spaces for 14 jet aircraft and is served by many operators.
 Turkish Airlines offer daily flights to Turkey's commercial and financial capital Istanbul.
 The Airport serves as a seasonal base for other airlines notably Pegasus Airlines and Free Bird Airlines.
 A new international airport terminal has recently been opened.

 Climate

 Dalaman has a hot Mediterranean climate.
 Summers are long and dry whilst winters are short and cool.
 Dalaman is a very sunny place throughout the whole of the year especially in June and July.
-Dalaman holds the record for the highest recorded air temperature in Turkey.
+Dalaman holds the record for one of the highest recorded air temperatures in Turkey.

+Education

+There are five kindergartens, 13 primary schools, ten secondary schools, five high schools, one public education center, and one vocational training center affiliated with the Ministry of National Education in the district.